pattonsgirl/CEG3120/Projects/Project3/README.md

    - assign private IP on public subnet
    - install `haproxy`
 7. For host instances:
-   - create three total instances
+   - create three total host instances (one is templated, two more need to be added)
-   - tag with a unique name
+   - tag each with a unique name
-   - assign private IP on private subnet
+   - assign each private IP on private subnet
-   - install `apache2` or `nginx`
+   - install `apache2` or `nginx` on each
-   - configure a unique `hostname` on the instance
+   - configure a unique `hostname` on each instance

 **The deliverable for this part is the CloudFormation template in your Project 3 folder.**